 *This Project will not be running in 2020, but check back for details of future plans, or contact us to join the Mailing List*

-HARP will be running a weeklong course based in Edinburgh and focusing on the archaeology of Arthur’s Seat & Holyrood Park.
+Future dates are to be confirmed.
+The weeklong course is based in Edinburgh and focuses on the archaeology of Arthur’s Seat & Holyrood Park.
 The course will provide training in how archaeological field surveys are carried out in a commercial archaeology setting.
 The course will run over five days and will allow participants to carry out desk-based research of the area, create maps of the known sites using GIS, conduct two days of field survey in Holyrood Park surveying and record the known sites as well as any previously unrecorded sites, before collating all of the information and creating a report on the findings.

 - How to produce maps using open source GIS software

 - How to identify and record archaeological sites in the field

 - How to create a relevant report on the findings of the fieldwork